This framework contains scripts and data for building API documentation (dox) in

 framework or other module) and a standard template for the generated

-Python 3 is required to run the scripts.
+You need Python 3 to run the scripts.
 Additionally you

 need to have the jinja2 and yaml (or pyyaml) modules.